William Lucy (labor leader): Memphis sanitation strike

 In 1968, as part of his leadership role with AFSCME, Lucy lent his support to Martin Luther King Jr. and the mostly black sanitation and other service workers in Memphis who were striking for better wages and benefits.
 In spite of King's assassination in April 1968, Lucy continued the work in Memphis, helping see the strike to a successful resolution.
 Lucy is credited with the famous slogan, "I Am A Man!" that became the rallying call for the Memphis strikers.

 Free South Africa Movement

-Lucy co-founded the Free South Africa Movement, a grassroots anti-apartheid campaign, and was part of the movement for over twenty years.
-Lucy was part of an AFL–CIO delegation monitoring elections when Nelson Mandela was elected the first black president of South Africa.
+Lucy co-founded the Free South Africa Movement, a grassroots anti-apartheid campaign, and was part of the movement for over 20 years.
+He was part of an AFL–CIO delegation monitoring elections when Nelson Mandela was elected the first black president of the Republic of South Africa.